SpektraSystems/openshift-container-platform/docs/Lab 2: Deploying-OpenShift-cluster-using-ARM-templates.md

 Note: Skip the certificate warning
 ```

-13. Now you will be directed to the Openshift Console Login page.
+13. Now you will be directed to the Openshift Console **Login page**.
 <img src="../images/42openshift_console.jpg"/>

 ```